 The result of all of this leads to a slight swelling of the skin that reduces the appearance of wrinkles.
 Unfortunately, this is more of a temporary improvement of the skin.
 Nonetheless, the intense moisturization does allow for the skin to operate at higher capacity to provide a better defense against environmental assaults and other aging effects.

-Sevani Hyaluronic Wrinkle Defense ($60 in the shop), Sevani Rose Hyaluronic Age Defying Tonique ($39 in the shop), Nutra-Lift Rejuvenating A Nano Renue ($48 in the shop), Sheer Miracle Pure Hyaluronic Acid Serum ($22), Hyalogic Episilk Pure Hyaluronic Acid Serum ($59.95 in the shop)
+Sevani Hyaluronic Wrinkle Defense ($60 in the shop), Sevani Rose Hyaluronic Age Defying Tonique ($39 in the shop), Nutra-Lift Rejuvenating A Nano Renue ($48), Sheer Miracle Pure Hyaluronic Acid Serum ($22), Hyalogic Episilk Pure Hyaluronic Acid Serum ($59.95 in the shop)